microsoft/code-with-engineering-playbook/source-control/pull-request-templates/pull_request_template.md

 ---

-> Instructions for testing and validation of your code such as:
+> - Instructions for testing and validation of your code:
 >   - What OS was used for testing.
 >   - Which test sets were used.
 >   - Description of test scenarios that you have tried.

 ## Any relevant logs or outputs